Investor Experiences and Financial Market Dynamics: General Model

+In Section \ref{sec: demographics}, we show that the dependence of prices on more recent dividends is also increasing in the fraction of young agents in the market; that is, $\beta_0$ increases as the relative measure of the youngest cohort in the market increases.

-These key results on price sensitivity to past dividends, as well as the dampening effect of recency bias on cross-sectional heterogeneity, produce a range of asset pricing implications.
-We start from two implications of experienced-based learning for the predictability of excess returns and price dynamics that follow immediately.
+These results on price sensitivity to past dividends, as well as the dampening effect of recency bias on cross-sectional heterogeneity, produce a range of asset pricing implications, from known puzzles such as the predictability of stock returns and excess volatility to new predictions about the link between asset prices and demographcis.
+We will derive and test these empirical implications in Section \ref{sec:EmpiricalImplications}.